 ASA, by contrast, was specifically engineered for UV resistance.
 The 3D printing filament is therefore ideally suited to outdoor applications and more rugged use.
 Additionally, ASA filaments are more resistant to moisture than ABS, a feature which further protects them from the elements and severe weather conditions.[7]

 ASA filament has a higher temperature resistance to traditional ABS filaments, which offers both a distinct advantage and disadvantage.
 First, ASA is well suited to applications that require better heat resistance, such as heat-stressed components.
 On the downside, however, ASA requires higher printing temperatures to process, which consumes more energy than ABS filaments, thus driving up operational costs.
-That being said, both ABS and ASA benefit from enclosed and temperature controlled 3D printing systems.
+Both ABS and ASA benefit from enclosed and temperature controlled 3D printing systems.
+Looking at the specifics of heat resistance for each material, ASA filaments tend to have a heat deflection temperature (HDT) between 85 and 96 °C (at 0.46 MPa).
+ABS has a wider range (between 68 and 89 °C), but filaments often have a marginally lower HDT value than ASA.
+ASA is also more resistant to temperature fluctuations than ABS.

 For many 3D printing users, this next difference between ASA and ABS is a crucial one: material cost.
-As one of the most widely available thermoplastic materials available for FFF 3D printing, ABS is also one of the most cost-effective.
+As one of the most widely available thermoplastic materials available for FFF 3D printing, ABS is also one of the most cost friendly.
 As a newer and more niche entry in the filament market, ASA material tends to be more expensive.
-In some cases, especially for hobbyists, ASA spools can be cost-prohibitive, making ABS the better option.
+In some cases, especially for hobbyists, ASA spools can be cost prohibitive, making ABS the better option.
 In industrial or professional use cases, however, the additional cost may well be worth the added benefits of UV resistance.

 In summary, the key differences between ASA and ABS are: